licaonfee/gibon/README.md

 # gibon

-Chain your middlewares for http, see examples folder
+Chain your middlewares for http, see example folder